WAER

 WAER (88.3 FM) is a radio station in Syracuse, New York.
 It is located on the campus of Syracuse University, and is a part of the S. I. Newhouse School of Public Communications.
 The station features a jazz music and National Public Radio format, with a news, Syracuse Orange play-by-play, and music staff providing programming around the clock.

 It is best known for its sports staff, which has produced the likes of Bob Costas, Mike Tirico, and many others.
 Lou Reed also hosted a free-format show on WAER during his time at Syracuse University; this free-format radio tradition at Syracuse is carried on by WERW.
 Other alums include Ted Koppel, Jerry Stiller and Dick Clark.
 The station is managed by full-time professional staff and employs as many as 50 students each semester.

 History

 Radio programming began on the university campus as early as 1931, the year when AM station WSYR-WMAC in Syracuse built its new transmitter site on the university campus.
 This station employed the WMAC call sign only when it carried Syracuse University programming originating from Crouse College.
 In late 1933 the call sign was changed to WSYR-WSYU, with WSYU, being used when broadcasting the university programs.
-In 1940, the use of dual call letters was ended, and this station became just WSYR.
+In 1940, the use of dual callsigns was ended, and this station became just WSYR.